 3. Custom packages

 One of the main elements of packaging is the ability to 'tell' the product: the consumer's need to know the origin of a food and the food chain that brought it to his table is increasing.
-We will witness an even wider use of 'emotional' and 'familiar' elements in packaging: in this case, there will soon be a shift in 'perception', with packaging that is sometimes less alluring and colorful but closer to the appearance of natural objects ( stones, wood) and even 'customized' packaging that adapts to the tastes of the buyer.
+We will witness an even wider use of 'emotional' and 'familiar' elements in packaging: in this case, there will soon be a shift in 'perception', with packaging that is sometimes less alluring and colorful but closer to the appearance of natural objects ( stones, wood) and even 'customized' packaging that adapts to the buyer's tastes.
 Soft drink cans and chocolate jars are just the embryonic stage of a much larger process.

 4. Sustainable packaging